Rai Movie

-Rai Movie is an Italian movie television channel, owned by state-owned television network Rai and broadcast on digital terrestrial television in Italy and on satellite platform Tivù Sat.
+Rai Movie is an Italian movie television channel, owned by state-owned television network RAI and broadcast on digital terrestrial television in Italy and on satellite platform Tivù Sat.

 The channel was launched in 2003 as RaiSat Cinema World and re-badged in 2006 as RaiSat Cinema.
-On 30 June 2009, RaiSat Cinema was removed of Sky and was launched in the new free-to-view satellite platform Tivùsat.
-On 18 May 2010 it was renamed Rai Movie.
+On 30 June 2009, RaiSat Cinema was removed from Sky and was launched in the new free-to-view satellite platform Tivùsat.
+On 18 May 2010, it was renamed Rai Movie.
 It broadcasts mostly Italian films, interviews, backstages and documentaries.

-Since 2003 it is the official media partner of the Venice Film Festival and since 2007 of the Rome Film Festival.
+Since 2003 it has been the official media partner of the Venice Film Festival and since 2007 of the Rome Film Festival.

-In April 2019, Rai announced that this channel, along with Rai Premium, will shut down to make place for a new channel called Rai 6, with a female target.
-This sparked controversy and an online petition that quickly reached 120.000 signatures.
+In April 2019, RAI announced that this channel, along with Rai Premium, would shut down to make place for a new channel called Rai 6, with a female target.
+This sparked controversy and an online petition that quickly reached 120,000 signatures.
 However, the scheduled date for the shutdown is unknown to this day.